Underrated WWE Stars Who Deserve Push in 2nd Half of 2018

 Is it possible for a Superstar to be on television every week, sharing the ring with high-profile opponents like Seth Rollins and Braun Strowman, and still be underrated and deserving of a more substantial push?

-The answer is yes, as evidenced by the curious use of Finn Balor over the last year.
+The answer is yes.
+For evidence, note the curious use of Finn Balor over the last year.

-The former NXT franchise star, and first universal champion, consistently draws one of the largest ovations of the night in arenas across the country but has yet to be given any storylines worthwhile by WWE Creative or a push that is representative of his enormous skill.
+The former NXT franchise star and first universal champion consistently draws one of the largest ovations of the night in arenas across the country but has yet to be given any worthwhile storylines or a push that reflects his enormous skill.

 Balor has the potential to be a star on the level of AJ Styles, a wrestler who carries a brand based on his perceived coolness and in-ring output alone.
-He has that sort of credibility with fans and could be heated up instantly with a big win over legitimate stars like Roman Reigns or the aforementioned Strowman.
+He has that sort of credibility with fans and could be heated up instantly with a big win over a legitimate star like Roman Reigns or Strowman.

-It may take an eventual move to SmackDown for Balor to achieve the success, and enjoy the push, his talents deserve but a push in the second-half of 2018 is certainly warranted.
+It may take a move to SmackDown for Balor to achieve the success and enjoy the push his talent deserves.
+Regardless, a push in the second half of 2018 is warranted.